sebapersson/PEtab.jl/docs/src/tutorials/sciml/starting_tutorial.md

 learning (ML) components.
 PEtab.jl supports three SciML problem types, as well as any combination of them:

-1. ML inside the ODE dynamics.
-This includes both Universal Differential Equations (UDEs) and Neural ODEs.
+1. ML model inside the ODE dynamics.
+This covers both Universal Differential Equations (UDEs) and Neural ODEs.
-2. ML in the observable formula which links model output to measurement data.
+2. ML model in the observable formula which links ODE output to measurement data.
-3. Pre-simulation ML models, where the ML model is evaluated before simulation to map inputs (e.g. high-dimensional images) to ODE parameters or initial conditions.
+3. Pre-simulation ML model, where the ML model is evaluated before simulation to map input data (e.g. high-dimensional images) to ODE parameters and/or initial conditions.

-SciML support in PEtab.jl is implemented on top of the mechanistic workflow.
-As a result, features and functions available for parameter estimation of mechanistic models (e.g. simulation conditions and events) are also supported for SciML problems.

 This tutorial introduces SciML functionality in PEtab.jl with a focus on the UDE case.
 The other tutorials in this section cover the remaining cases.
-It assumes familiarity with setting up a PEtab problem for mechanistic models covered in the PEtab.jl [starting tutorial](@ref tutorial).
+It assumes familiarity with setting up a PEtab problem for mechanistic models, covered in the PEtab.jl [starting tutorial](@ref tutorial).

+While this tutorial focuses on a simple use-case, note that SciML support is implemented on top of the features supported for mechanistic models.
+Thus, features for mechanistic models (e.g. simulation conditions, events, etc...) covered in other tutorials are also supported for SciML problems.

 ## Input problem